google/flexbox-layout/.github/issue_template.md

 - [ ] I have searched [existing issues](https://github.com/google/flexbox-layout/issues) and confirmed this is not a duplicate

 ## Issues and steps to reproduce
-*Please replaces this with steps to reproduce your issue.*
+*Please replace this with steps to reproduce your issue.*

 ## Expected behavior
 *Please describe what you expected would happen.*